nautechsystems/nautilus_trader/docs/integrations/dydx.md

 ## Order books

-Order books can be maintained at full depths or top of the book quotes depending on the subscription options.
-The venue does not provide quote ticks, but the adapter subscribes to order book deltas and sends new quote ticks to the `DataEngine` when the best bid or ask price or size changes.
+Order books can be maintained at full depth or top-of-book quotes depending on the subscription.
+The venue does not provide quote ticks, but the adapter subscribes to order book deltas and sends new quote ticks to the `DataEngine` when there is a top-of-book price or size change.